gazebosim/gz-gui/tutorials/02_commandline.md

       --force-version <VERSION>  Use a specific library version.

       --versions                 Show the available versions.

+    Environment variables:
+      GZ_GUI_RESOURCE_PATH    Colon separated paths used to locate GUI resources such as configuration files.

 When using the command line tool, all console messages are logged to `$HOME/.gz/gui/log/<timestamp>`.